foundation-for-environmental-monitoring/foundation-for-environmental-monitoring.github.io/_pages/total_iron.md

 * Click on `Start Camera`
 * Position the cuvette so that the middle, most uniformly lit portion is within the circle.
 * Select `Analyze`
+* This test takes 5 minutes (300 seconds) to develop ideal colour.
+Click on `Start Timer` to start a time, or you can `Skip Delay` if you have already waited 5 minutes.
 * You should have your first calibration point.
 Repeat similarly with the other calibration points.

 ## Test
 This test uses the Iron Reagents.

-* Collect 5 ml of sample water, add 1 drop of Reagent A, shake well, and add 5 drops of Reagent B, shake well, and place in the white cuvette.
+* Collect 5 ml of sample water, add 3 drops of Reagent A, shake well, and add 20 drops of Reagent B, shake well, and place in the white cuvette.
 * Place the cuvette under the light stand.
 * Clip on the ring light over your phone and turn it on to maximum brightness
 * Place the phone over the stand